Tomlinson-Huddleston House

+The Tomlinson-Huddleston House, also known as The Signature House, is an historic, American home that is located in Langhorne, Bucks County, Pennsylvania.

+Now part of the Langhorne Historic District, it was added to the National Register of Historic Places in 1983.

+History and architectural features

-Tomlinson-Huddleston House, also known as The Signature House, is a historic home located in Langhorne, Bucks County, Pennsylvania.
-It was built in 1783, and is a 2 1/2-story, three bay, stone dwelling with a gable roof in the Georgian style.
-It has a two-story, rear brick and frame addition with a gable roof added about 1820.
-Another frame addition was added to the rear about 1965.
+Built in 1783, this historic structure is a 2 1/2-story, three-bay, stone dwelling with a gable roof.
+Designed in the Georgian style, it has a two-story, rear brick-and-frame addition with a gable roof that was added circa 1820.
+Another frame addition was added to the rear circa 1965.

 The oldest section features a total of nine stones with carved initials, names, and dates.
-The house was restored in the 1940s.
+The house was restored during the 1940s.

-It was added to the National Register of Historic Places in 1983.
+This property was added to the National Register of Historic Places in 1983.
 It is located in the Langhorne Historic District, listed in 1987.